antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 Of course, the steps above can be combined into one function.
 In general, though, care should be taken to handle or prevent situations in which function inputs and outputs do not agree with each other.

+### Exercise questions

+- Write one Raku function that combines the LLM-functions above?
+- What kind of computations involve the discussed unit objects?

 ------